rdelabahan/Weather_Checker/README.md

 ## IMPORTANT PLEASE READ!!!

 - This project have dependencies.
-Please download the packages in the requirements.txt to run this project!!!
+Please download the packages in the requirements.txt to run this project.

 ```
 pip install -r requirements.txt